Gambit9111/crypto-tape-telegram-bot/README.md

 # crypto-tape-telegram-bot

 This project is a Python script that uses the pyTelegramBotAPI and websocket libraries to stream trade data from Binance and send it to a Telegram bot.
 The trade data includes the symbol, timestamp, price, and quantity of trades.
 The script is designed to send a message to a Telegram bot whenever the quantity of a trade is greater than a specified threshold.
+The bot will also save the trades to database.

 # Installation